James Shirley: Masques and entertainments

 In 1633, Shirley revised a play by John Fletcher, possibly called The Little Thief, into The Night Walker, which was acted in 1634 and printed in 1640.
 In 1634–35, Shirley revised The Tragedy of Chabot, Admiral of France, a play that George Chapman had written sometime between 1611 and 1622.
 The revised version was printed in 1639.
 Shirley has sometimes been credited as a collaborator with William Cavendish, 1st Duke of Newcastle on Cavendish's plays The Country Captain and The Variety (both printed 1649).
 The Ball, in the publication attributed to George Chapman and James Shirley, was written by Shirley alone.

 Shirley's Poems (1646) contained the epyllion Narcissus and the masque The Triumph of Beauty.
 A Contention for Honour and Riches (1633) appeared in an altered and enlarged form in 1659 as Honoria and Mammon.
 His Contention of Ajax and Ulysses closes with the well-known lyric "The Glories of our Blood and State."
 In the final pedagogic stage of his career, Shirley published an English grammar written in poetry, titled Rudiments of Grammar: The Rules Composed in English Verse for the Greater Benefit and Delight of Young Beginners (1656).

 Eight of Shirley's plays were reprinted in a single quarto volume in 1640; these were The Young Admiral, The Duke's Mistress, Hyde Park, Love's Cruelty, The Wedding, The Constant Maid, The Opportunity, and The Grateful Servant.
 In 1653 another collection was published by Humphrey Moseley and Humphrey Robinson; titled Six New Plays, the volume included The Brothers, The Sisters, The Doubtful Heir, The Imposture, The Cardinal, and The Court Secret.

 Shirley's canon presents fewer problems and lost works than the canons of earlier dramatists; yet William Cooke registered a Shirley tragedy titled Saint Albans on 14 February 1639 – a play that has not survived.
 The anonymous tragedy Andromana was assigned to Shirley when it was first published in 1660, though scholars have treated the attribution with scepticism.

 The standard edition of Shirley's works is The Dramatic Works and Poems of James Shirley, with Notes by William Gifford, and Additional Notes, and some Account of Shirley and his Writings, by Alexander Dyce (6 vols., 1833).
 A selection of his plays was edited (1888) for the Mermaid Series, with an introduction by Edmund Gosse.

 A new ten-volume edition of James Shirley's work is currently being edited for Oxford University Press.
-Volume 7 in this series is forthcoming in 2021.
+Volume 7 in this series is forthcoming in 2022.

 Revivals

 Shirley's work has occasionally seen revivals.
 Honoria and Mammon was staged in London at Shirley's church, on 21 November 2013.
 The Cardinal has seen an adaptation, Red Snake, and a production in London in April 2017.
-'The Glories of Our Blood and State' (also known under the later title 'The Glories of Our Birth and State') from The Contention of Ajax and Ulysses was often set to music, and played at the coronation of George IV in 1821.
+'The Glories of Our Blood and State' (also known under the later title 'Death The Leveller') from The Contention of Ajax and Ulysses was often set to music, and played at the coronation of George IV in 1821.